Kennedy Center honoree Dionne Warwick reflects on her "first standing ovation," getting a boost from Elvis and her lasting legacy

 "I've been fortunate enough to carry messages of hope, inspiration, love, joy, a couple of tears here and there.
 As long as these two vocal chords function the way He wants them to function, it'll be there."

-The 2023 Kennedy Center Honors airs on CBS December 27 and streams on Paramount+.
+The 2023 Kennedy Center Honors airs on CBS at 8 p.m.
+ET/PT on Wednesday, Dec.
+27, and streams on Paramount+.

 Don't miss profiles of this year's other honorees, including Billy Crystal, Renée Fleming, Barry Gibb and Queen Latifah, all this week on "CBS Mornings."